AlexanChaprazian01829298/Simon-Says-App/README.md

 # Simon-Says-App
 The app will consist of the memory game known as Simon Says.
-The app meant to be like a fun puzzle game for users to test their memory.
-The goal is to test the ability of the user to memorize patterns in short periods of time.
-Consists of the classic implementation of simon Says where there are four buttons that will flash in a sequence that increases after each round on the screen and the player needs to correctly match the sequence to move onto the next round.
-If a sequence is incorrectly inputted then it ends and you will be taken to see your score.
+The app is meant to be a fun puzzle game for users to test their memory.
+The goal is to test the ability of the user to memorize patterns in short periods.
+It consists of the classic implementation of Simon Says, where four buttons will flash in a sequence that increases after each round, and the player needs to correctly match the sequence to move on to the next round.
+If a sequence is incorrectly inputted, it ends, and the game will take you to see your score.
+Simon says the app was created with a partner listed in the app to display fundamental android app programming practices.

 The app includes several screens that the player can navigate to which can be seen below.